 Growing Need of GOOD IVF Centers in Male Infertility

-Growing Need of GOOD IVF Centers
+Growing Need of GOOD IVFCenters

 in Male Infertility

+Between 12 and 15 million couples worldwide experience difficulty in conceiving and the trend is rising 20% will need help of IVF clinic.
 A male factor contributes to subfertility in 40-60% of these couples.
 Over the last few decades, the field of ART Technology & Good IVF centers have provided pregnancy to couples with male factor infertility.

 Examination of male partner is neglected area & hardly done in current infertility practice in Delhi Similarly semen analysis is also not taken seriously by pathology lab.